georgysavva/georgysavva.github.io/_pages/about.md

   more_info: "georgy.savva@nyu.edu
   New York, NY, United States"

-news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page

-news: false # includes a list of news items
+news: false
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---